 - Firstly, select the required cell to unwrap

-- Secondly, go to the Home tab in the ribbon, and in the ‘Alignment’ section, wrap text will appear.
-Click on the wrap text
+- Secondly, go to the Home tab in the ribbon, and in the ‘Alignment’ section, Click on the Wrap Text option.

 - There we have it.
 Now, we find the text in a situation where it is cut off at the border of the cell, which means wrap text is not applied anymore.

 Our next method to unwrap text in Excel is by using Format Cells.
 To open the Format Cells, you can use the following 3 ways:

 Press the ‘Ctrl + 1’ button, and the Format Cells box will pop up.